AnniRanok/fruitsai-aws-emr-pipeline/README.md

 # Cloud Data Processing & Distributed ML Pipeline (AWS EMR + PySpark)

 ## Project Overview
-This project focuses on designing a scalable cloud-based data processing pipeline for distributed computation and machine learning workflows.
+This project focuses on designing a scalable cloud-based data processing and distributed ML pipeline using AWS EMR and PySpark.

-The system demonstrates how large-scale datasets can be processed using AWS EMR and PySpark, with emphasis on **scalability, cost efficiency, and privacy-aware data handling**.
+The system demonstrates how large-scale datasets can be processed in a distributed environment with emphasis on **scalability, cost efficiency, and privacy-aware data handling**.

+The architecture is designed for **cloud-native batch processing and feature engineering workflows**.

 ## Goal
-To build a cloud-native data pipeline that:
+To build a cloud-based distributed data processing pipeline that:

-- Processes large-scale image feature data in a distributed environment
+- Processes large-scale datasets in a distributed environment
-- Applies dimensionality reduction using PySpark
+- Applies dimensionality reduction using PySpark (PCA)
 - Demonstrates model weight distribution across compute nodes
-- Ensures compliance with GDPR-aligned data handling practices
+- Implements GDPR-aligned data handling practices
 - Optimizes infrastructure for cost-efficient execution